A Sunday Kind of Love

-"A Sunday Kind of Love" is a popular song composed by Barbara Belle, Anita Leonard, Stan Rhodes, and Louis Prima and was published in 1946.
+"A Sunday Kind of Love" is a popular song composed by Barbara Belle, Anita Leonard, Stan Rhodes, and Louis Prima and published in 1946.

 History

 The song has become a pop and jazz standard, recorded by many artists.

 The song was first recorded by Claude Thornhill and his Orchestra on November 11, 1946.
 He released the song as a single in January, 1947 and it became permanently identified as the signature song for its vocalist, Fran Warren.
 Louis Prima and his Orchestra released his recording of the song in February 1947.
 The popularity of the up-tempo version by The Del-Vikings released in 1957 increased the song's popularity.
 Despite having wide acclaim, the song never made the Billboard Top 40.

 Legacy

 The song was featured in the jukebox musical Jersey Boys as well as the film version.